Observing the night sky is our passion.

 The Dudley Observatory is excited to announce plans for two new observatory buildings: a roll top roof observatory and a large domed observatory for our antique refractor.

 The project will be completed in two phases.
 Phase 1 will be a modern roll-top observatory with a computerized telescope for public stargazing.
 Visitors will be able to view the moon, planets, star clusters and nebulae from right here in downtown Schenectady.
 The observatory will be open on clear Saturday nights and for solar observing on Sunday afternoons.
-Fundraising for phase 1 is ongoing, with plans to construct the roll-top roof building in mid October.
-Small modern telescopes will be used in the observatory as we continue to raise funds, with a goal of purchasing a 14in reflecting telescope in 2018.
+Fundraising for phase 1 is ongoing, with plans to construct the roll-top roof building and install a 14in telescope in Spring 2018.
+Photos of a similar observatory design and telescope are shown below.

 We are actively looking for two telescope operator interns to operate the observatory and telescopes on the weekends.
 Click here for the job description and application instructions.